michaelcpuckett/activity-kit/README.md

 ## Use Cases

 There are a few use cases this project attempts to fulfill.
+Ideally this project papers over some of the complexity of JSON-LD, Activity Streams collections, etc. to make getting started easy.

 ### Connecting a Blog to the Fediverse